WhaleOps/packer_tmpl/aws/ami/dolphinscheduler/README.md

 The minimum required instance type to launch this AMI is **t2.micro**, and with this type you can start DolphinScheduler service and run some easy workflows, but the web UI may be a little stuck.
 The **t2.small** or instance type large than is be recommended if you want a better experience, an with that type you can run some middle scale workflow and have a smooth web UI experience. ref [AWS EC2 Instance Type][1]

+## Contributing

+### Turn On Debug Mode

+Turn on debug mode by changing variable `debug` value `default = "true"` in `dolphinscheduler.pkr.hcl`, debug mode will show more detail during the AMI build.

+### Add Suffix for AMI name

+AMI name must unique in each region, it could raise duplicate name error when you try build AMI with the name already exists.
+In this case, you and suffix for current build, change variable `suffix` when you want to add suffix to AMI.
+It is useful when you try to fix/add functional to exists packet template.

 ## REF

 * [AWS EC2 Instance Type][1]